armit26/Python-programs/README.md

 * Boolean Variables
 * Random Module
 * Basic Password Validation
+* Menu-Driven Programs
+* Arithmetic Operations
 * Problem Solving

-More programs will be added as I continue learning Python and Computer Science fundamentals.
+More programs and projects will be added as I continue learning Python and Computer Science fundamentals.